AnnaFine/AnnaFine/README.md

 <br />

-<p> <strong>I'm a passionate coder :girl: :computer:!
+<p> <strong>I'm a passionate Automation QA Engineer :girl: :computer:!
 I try to do a perfect job in everything, and I enjoy the process immensely.
 I studied hard, and I become first in the ranking in three groups :fire:!
 I’m skilled with Manual/Automation testing, HTML & CSS, and JavaScript, I continue to learn other technologies, step by step. :heart_eyes:</p>
-<p>I try to get the most out of my time at study and practice, which is the primary reason why I seek a remote full-time job.
+<p>I try to get the most out of my time to practice new features and study, which is the primary reason why I seek a remote full-time job.
 Apart from coding, I enjoy reading a good book :book: , or a nice evening out with friends :woman: :boy:.
 My motto: I see the goal, not the obstacles.</strong></p>
 <p> <i> I'll be glad to work with you.</i> :heart: </p>
 <img align="left" src="https://github.com/AnnaFine/AnnaFine/blob/main/white_bar.jpg" alt="White Bar">